ErikWe/sharp-measures/SharpMeasures.Generators/Documentation/README.md

 # The SharpMeasures Source Generator

 > The actual API is currently only documented through XML documentation on the actual C# types.
-To learn how to use the generator, a good place to start might be the definitions in SharpMeasures, found [here](https://github.com/ErikWe/sharp-measures/tree/main/SharpMeasures/SharpMeasures).
+To learn how to use the generator, a good place to start might be the definitions in SharpMeasures - found [here](https://github.com/ErikWe/sharp-measures/tree/main/SharpMeasures/SharpMeasures).

 ### Articles
 * [Installation](Installation.md)